tldr-pages/tldr/pages/common/pamtogif.md

 `pamtogif -transparent {{color}} {{path/to/image.pam}} > {{path/to/output.gif}}`

-- Include the specifed text as a comment in the output GIF file:
+- Include the specified text as a comment in the output GIF file:

 `pamtogif -comment "{{Hello World!}}" {{path/to/image.pam}} > {{path/to/output.gif}}`